 This book is great for visual learners, or for students who like a challenge.
 Even after finding the right answer, I would encourage you to ask your child (or student) how they arrived at their answer (try to figure out how they saw the picture) and then ask them to figure out another way to solve it.
 This is a great way to have mathematical discussions and get kids used to explaining their thinking.

-This free download includes 8 pages of addition problems, as well as an answer key for each page.
+This free download includes 8 pages of unique challenges, as well as an answer key for each page.
 And although it does not include cute rhymes with helpful hints, hopefully your kids will have some good ideas and be ready to tackle these on their own after working through The Grapes Of Math!

 I hope this proves to be a great source of FUN and engaging math learning, and gets your kids excited about exploring new problem solving strategies!